CNuge/alfie/README.md

 ```

 ### The alfie library
-Alfie can be used from within python via the api. manual, documentation, and examples are coming soon!
+Alfie can be used from within python via the api.
+Manual, documentation, and examples are coming soon!

 ### Acknowledgements

-This program is dedicated to my Dad's dog Alfie (pictured in readme).
-He's a good boy.
+This program is dedicated to my Dad's dog, Alfie (pictured in readme).
+He is a good boy.